knaw-huc/annorepo/docs/api-usage.md

 - `query`: the query used
 - `startedAt`: the time the search was started
 - `finishedAt`: the time the search was finished, or null if the search hasn't finished yet.
-- `expiresAt`: the time at which the search results will not be available anymore, or null if the search hasn't finished yet.
+- `expiresAfter`: the time after which the search results may not be available anymore, or null if the search hasn't finished yet.
 - `state`: the state of the search; this can be:
     - `CREATED`: the search was created, but not started yet